renoki-co/jetstream-cashier-billing-portal/README.md

 ## 🙌 Usage

-Because Jetstream Cashier Billing Portal is written on top of [Cashier Register](https://github.com/renoki-co/cashier-register), a complete plan and usage quota manager for your Laravel application, you are free to follow the [Cashier Register examples](https://github.com/renoki-co/cashier-register) and leverage the true power of billing.
+Jetstream Cashier Billing Portal is written on top of [Cashier Register](https://github.com/renoki-co/cashier-register), a complete plan and usage quota manager for your Laravel application, you are free to follow the [Cashier Register examples](https://github.com/renoki-co/cashier-register) and leverage the true power of billing.

-In `CashierRegisterServiceProvider`'s boot method you may define the plans you need.
+In `CashierRegisterServiceProvider`'s boot method you may define the plans you need, with their features and a quota (a limit of use) for each feature.

 Jetstream Cashier Billing Portal will take note of it and will display the plans for your users to subscribe to.